 Getting ready for this new normal requires a promise of safety, cleanliness, and smart interactions for employees and customers.
-Consequently, we’re seeing a stream of branding programs to this effect, with companies creating names, logos, slogans, messages, and marketing for these initiatives.
+Consequently, we’re seeing a stream of branding programs to this effect, with companies creating names, logos, slogans, messaging, methodologies and marketing for these initiatives.

 Some of these programs focus on re-opening the doors, but there is a clear opportunity to move fast while building enduring advantage by fostering confidence in the ongoing safety of places where people interact – at work and at play.
 There is a growing trend in branding with an eye towards longer-term societal realities of a clean and contactless world.
 And the field is open for leaders in safety to emerge.

 Hilton, for one, is looking to a new campaign to help them tell their story: ‘CleanStay: Defining a New Standard of Cleanliness’.